deadc0de6/dotdrop/README.md

 # Installation

-There's two ways of installing and using dotdrop, either [as a submodule](#as-a-submodule) to your dotfiles git tree or system-wide [with pypi](#with-pypi).
+There are two ways of installing and using dotdrop, either [as a submodule](#as-a-submodule) to your dotfiles git tree or system-wide [with pypi](#with-pypi).

 Having dotdrop as a submodule guarantees that anywhere your are cloning your dotfiles git tree